Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: MDM framework for multi-UAV search

-In this section, we present the proposed metacognitive decision making (MDM) framework for decentralized multi-UAV search with multiple sensors.
-The section concludes with the probabilistic comparison of the MDM-based search with the self-cognitive based stochastic search.
+In this section, we present the proposed MDM framework for decentralized multi-UAV search with multiple sensors.
+The section concludes with the probabilistic comparison of the MDM-based search with the self-cognitive stochastic search.

 The block diagram of the proposed MDM framework for each UAV is shown in Fig. \ref{mdmf}.
 The framework contains a self-cognitive component, a metacognitive component and observation.
-The metacognitive component ($mc$) regulates the self-cognitive based on the observation.
-The self-cognitive component ($sc$) is comprised of the following elements: \begin{itemize} \item \textit{Search algorithm ($sc_1$)} generates waypoints in the search space, randomly drawn from different stochastic processes based on the sensor information.
-Inspired by nature, the random displacement taken by a UAV when there is no communication between them derived from either Levy distribution ($L$), Brownian distribution ($B$) or Uniform distribution ($U$) \cite{ppap18,stigpap,pap19,pap20}.
+The metacognitive component regulates the self-cognitive based on observation.
+The self-cognitive component is comprised of the following elements: \begin{itemize} \item \textit{Search algorithm}: generates waypoints in the search space, randomly drawn from different stochastic processes based on the sensor information.
+Inspired by nature, the random displacement taken by a UAV when there is no communication between them derived from either Levy distribution ($LD$), Brownian distribution ($BD$) or Uniform distribution ($UD$) \cite{ppap18,stigpap,pap19,pap20}.
 The $q^{th}$ waypoint $(P_{q})$ and $(q+1)^{th}$ waypoint $(P_{q+1})$ of a UAV is related by,

-where $\delta$ is the fixed step length and $D(S_t)$ is the direction of motion generated by any of the above-mentioned stochastic processes, ie. $S_t \in \{L,\,B,\,U \}$.
-Let the two samples generated from $S_t$ be $\bar{S}$=($s_x$,$s_y$) then the direction $D(S_t)$ is along ($\frac{s_x}{\parallel \bar{S} \parallel_2}$, $\frac{s_y}{\parallel \bar{S} \parallel_2}$) from the current location. \item \textit{Navigation command ($sc_2$)} generates the velocity/heading commands for the inner loop control system of the UAV based on the waypoints generated by the \textit{search algorithm}. \item \textit{Sensor module ($sc_3$)} is the physical device used for searching the targets.
-At any given time, either one of the detection sensors or the confirmation sensor is in use. \item \textit{Sensor information ($sc_4$)} is the strength of the signal received by detection sensor or the confirmation sensor as given in (\ref{detect}) and (\ref{confirm}) respectively.
+where $\delta$ is the step length and $D(S_t)$ is the direction of motion generated by any of the above-mentioned stochastic processes, ie. $S_t \in \{LD,\,BD,\,UD \}$.
+Let the two samples generated from $S_t$ be $\bar{S}$=($s_x$,$s_y$) then the direction $D(S_t)$ is along ($\frac{s_x}{\parallel \bar{S} \parallel_2}$, $\frac{s_y}{\parallel \bar{S} \parallel_2}$) from the current location. \item \textit{Navigation command}: generates the velocity/heading commands for the inner loop control system of the UAV based on the waypoints generated by the \textit{search algorithm}. \item \textit{Sensor module}: is the physical device used for searching the targets.
+At any given time, either one of the detection sensors or the confirmation sensor is in use. \item \textit{Sensor information}: is the strength of the signal received by the detection sensor or the confirmation sensor as given in (\ref{detect}) and (\ref{confirm}) respectively.
 The information collected from the sensor module is utilized to detect/confirm a target. \end{itemize}

 The observation component consists of the time information $t$, position of the $i^{th}$ UAV $X_{U_i}(t)$ and the sensor information $D_{ks}(t)$ or $C_{ks}(t)$.
 The observation component is the input to the metacognitive component.